 Fortunately, though the well-known SPOT clinic closed, there are a few organizations offering low-cost and even free spay and neuter services in the Oklahoma City area.
 Details on a few of them are provided below.
-And if you have another to add to the list, just send me an email.

 Important Note: Though every effort is made to ensure accuracy, prices do change.
 So call to confirm before scheduling your visit.

 01 of 05

 If you are an Oklahoma City resident, your cheapest option is the city itself.
 Spaying/neutering are provided absolutely free of charge, and there are no income requirements.
 Surgeries are primarily on Saturdays and are provided on a first-come, first-serve basis.
 To schedule an appointment, call (405) 297-3100.
 Residency proof is required.

 02 of 05